kiking0501/kiking0501.github.io/README.md

 - Created a Documentation page for my animation work ([The Polyhedramatics - Dance](https://github.com/kiking0501/polyhedramatics-dance-2018)) featured in The City Art Exhibition 2018, HKAPA.

   *2020-Update:* The documentation is not yet complete.
 Maybe it will be completed somedays!
+  *2025-Update:* Moved the page [to a new location](https://kiking0501.github.io/polyhedramatics-dance-2018/doc_html/doc/main.html)